jimador/jenkins-4-java8-node-webapps/README.md

-# Official Jenkins Docker image tweaked to work with JHipster out of the box
+# Jenkins Docker image (1.642.2) tweaked to work with JHipster out of the box

 The Jenkins Continuous Integration and Delivery server.